 “Recent legislation makes provision to continue the pay and allowances of persons carried in a “missing” status for a period not to exceed twelve months; to continue, for the duration of the war, the pay and allowances of persons known to have been captured by the enemy; to continue allotments made by missing personnel for a period of twelve months and allotments or increase allotments made by persons by the enemy during the time they are so held; to make new allotments or increase allotments to certain dependents defined in Public Law 490, 77th Congress.
 The latter dependents generally include the legal wife, dependent children under twenty-one years of age, and dependent mother, or such dependents as having been designated in official records.
 Eligible dependents who can establish a need for financial assistance and are eligible to receive this assistance the amount allotted will be deducted from pay which would otherwise accrue to the credit of the missing individual.

 “Very Truly yours

 The Adjutant General”

-On June 10, 1947, the War Department announced his remains had been identified.
-At his parents request, he was reburied at the new American Military Cemetery, Manila, Philippine Islands, in Plot N, Row 6, Grave 180.
+On June 10, 1947, the War Department announced his remains had been identified to the general public.
+At his parents’ request, he was reburied at the new American Military Cemetery, Manila, Philippine Islands, in Plot N, Row 6, Grave 180.